unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

     * Contributors assist with creating part of the item, or have a tangential relationship to the item (e.g., donor of archival materials)
     * There is no limit on the number of contributors
-    * Each contributor can only be listed once and may not also be a creator
+    * Each contributor name can only be listed once per record
+    * A contributor cannot also be a creator in the same record
     * Contributors have two required labels: type & role
     * Roles should explain "how the contributor helped" to make the item or the contributor's relationship to it
     * Each role term is defined in the `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/agent-qualifiers/>`__ -- before assigning a new kind of role, it may help to review this